niravnmore/phptut/se_assiginment.md

 #### Layers in Software Architecture

-Q. Why are layers important in software architecture?
+Q-12.
+Why are layers important in software architecture?
 - Layers in software architecture are important because they organize and separate different concerns, making the system more manageable, maintainable, and scalable.
 - Each layer is responsible for a specific set of tasks, ensuring that the architecture remains modular and flexible.
 - Layers in software architecture are essential for separating concerns, enhancing maintainability, scalability, and testing, and promoting modularity.